Business sale agreement: restaurant; pub or bar

 Note: not suitable for sale of shares in a company.
-For a company sale, See our Company sale agreements section.
+For a company sale, see our sale agreements for companies section.

 This document is very comprehensive.
 Before you select it, you might consider the alternative versions, already tailored to the most common business uses.
-They are listed in the column on your right.
-You might also like to read our free information articles “Selling your business”.
+You might also like to read about the legal aspects of selling your business.

 It is usual for the buyer to produce the sale document but there is no reason why the seller should not obtain an advantage by providing the first draft.

 Warranties have been used only so far as appropriate to the subject matter of the sale.
 The drafting notes contain a thorough explanation of how warranties work.